skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

  A Markov Decision Process framework to incorporate network-level data in motion planning for connected and automated vehicles(partc 2022)
  Optimization-based path-planning for connected and non-connected automated vehicles(partc 2022)
 #### cooperative planning

- Analysis of cooperative driving strategies at road network level with macroscopic fundamental diagram(partc 2022) Cooperative path and trajectory planning for autonomous vehicles on roads without lanes: A laboratory experimental demonstration(partc 2022)
+ Cooperative path and trajectory planning for autonomous vehicles on roads without lanes: A laboratory experimental demonstration(partc 2022)
  Fair collaborative vehicle routing: A deep multi-agent reinforcement learning approach(partc 2023)